-A communication is considered to be made when it is sent to a Minister or Permanent Secretary (or equivalent), It does not matter if the recipient does not receive the communication.
-If the criteria for consultant lobbying are met, then the communication is registerable.
+A communication is considered to be made when it is sent to a Minister.
+It does not matter if the recipient does not receive the communication, if the criteria for consultant lobbying are met, then the communication is registrable.

-Lobbying “in the course of a business” means that an individual or organisation is engaged in lobbying as a commercial activity and in return for payment.
+Lobbying “in the course of a business” means that an individual or organisation is engaged in lobbying in return for payment.

-If an employee is on annual or unpaid leave or is seconded to or working for a Minister or client, but is still under the direction of their employer, any activity within the definition of consultant lobbying would be registerable.
-By contrast, if they were under the direction of the Minister or client the activity is not registerable.
+If an employee is on annual or unpaid leave or is seconded to or working for a Minister or client, but is still under the direction of their employer, any activity within the definition of consultant lobbying is registrable.
+By contrast, if they were under the direction of the Minister or client and not their employer, the activity is not registrable.

 The Act specifies that an individual or organisation must not carry on the business of consultant lobbying unless they are entered in the Register of Consultant Lobbyists.
-The criteria for consultant lobbying are set out in part 2 of this guidance.
+This means that registration must take place before any consultant lobbying is conducted.

-They may register in advance of carrying out lobbying activities (or receiving payment to do so) even if there are no specific lobbying activities envisaged at the point of registration, if such activities are envisaged at some point.
+They may register in advance of carrying out lobbying activities (or receiving payment to do so) even if there are no specific lobbying activities envisaged at the point of registration.

 The Act requires registrants to declare if they were paid for consultant lobbying in the three months before they applied to join the Register.
-Any such activity would be a breach of the provisions of the Act which require registration before any consultant lobbying is conducted.
+Any such activity is a breach of the provisions of the Act which require registration before consultant lobbying is conducted.

 This information is required at the point of registration: